Husamx/negotiator/src/negot/README.md

 ## Extending

-This MVP includes only the core flows and stubs out complex functionality such as LLM orchestration and web search.
+This implementation uses LLM-driven agents for template routing, intake questions, grounding, visibility selection, coaching, and recap generation.
 To extend the system you can:

-* Implement structured extraction of facts using `instructor` and your preferred language model.
-* Replace the heuristic template selector with an LLM classifier.
-* Integrate Tavily search by providing an API key and expanding the synthesis logic.
-* Flesh out the knowledge graph service with CRUD endpoints for facts and relationships.
+* Expand the agentic entity proposer and richer KG reasoning.
+* Expand the web-grounding agents (NeedSearch, QueryPlanner, Synthesizer) with stronger constraints and evaluation.
 * Add richer safety filters as described in `docs/SAFETY.md`.